Readit News logoReadit News

 distrill commented on Show HN: Outerbase Studio – Open-Source Database GUI github.com/outerbase/stud... · Posted by u/burcs

-delduca · 9 months ago
+delduca · a year ago

 I would use it if it weren’t based on Electron.
 In recent months, I’ve replaced all Electron apps with native versions, and not only are they more performant, but my RAM is now saved for more important tasks.